 Woodrow Wilson Pennsylvania Teaching Fellowship

-Duquesne University School of Education, in partnership with the Woodrow Wilson National Fellowship Foundation, seeks to attract qualified, dedicated Fellows with interest in the betterment of science and mathematics education to teach in high-need Pittsburgh area secondary schools.
+Duquesne University School of Education, in partnership with the Woodrow Wilson National Fellowship Foundation, seeks to attract qualified, dedicated Fellows with interest in the betterment of science and mathematics education to teach in high-needs Pittsburgh area secondary schools.
 The MAT Secondary Education (7-12) program at Duquesne focuses on diversity, leadership, and technology, while weaving aspects of social justice throughout the curriculum.
 As teacher candidates, the Fellows in this Graduate Leading Teacher Program will receive an accelerated, research-based, authentic experience as they prepare to become mathematics and science teachers.

 Fellows in this program may choose to focus on mathematics, biology, chemistry, or physics.
 Our faculty take pride in the curriculum they teach and take advantage of the contemporary technology Duquesne University provides.
 In addition to the rigorous curriculum, Fellows also receive hands-on classroom experiences and diverse field placements.
 With Duquesne University's premier location in the heart of downtown Pittsburgh, as teacher candidates, the Fellows have the opportunity to experience class rooms in a variety of settings.